Bacon and Eggs across America.

 ride on April 30, 2024.
 My first challenge is to pedal up Cadillac Mountain,

-which rises 1,550 feet, near the coast.
+which rises 1,550 feet, overlooking the Atlantic.
 I used the same starting place in 2011,

 on my second ride, but began that time in sunny, warm June.
 Thirteen years